grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### looking at the charts

-The _Prospect_ continued on its course, slowly, silently, and steadily through the blackness a couple of hundred meters underwater.
+The _Prospect_ continued on its course, slowly, silently, and steadily through the blackness under more than two hundred meters of water.
 After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to nominal, even though it was really a meaningless gesture.

 "Hemi, join me at the navigation station, it's time for us to figure out where we're going."
 Said Percy.